123jimin/AssistantBenchmark/README.md

 - Some prompts may include personality prompts ("you are...").
 - Some prompts may include instructions for AIs to avoid unwanted responses (incorrectly assuming what a user may want).

+When an AI assistant uses non-default setup (custom system prompt, RAGs, ...), it will be mentioned.

 ## The List

 To prevent contamination, I will not provide prompts, or detailed explanations on what is being tested on.